 Even before the release of the NIE, there had been disagreement over the urgency of the issue.
 The Administration's key concern is that Iran is expanding its ability to produce enriched uranium.
 The NIE assessed that Iran will likely be technically capable of producing enough highly enriched uranium for a nuclear weapon some time during 2010-2015.
-An IAEA report of November 15, 2007, based on actual observations of Iran's facilities by IAEA inspectors, said that Iran is now running about 3,000 centrifuges (18 cascades of 164 centrifuges each), considered a threshold number that could allow Iran to enrich enough uranium for a nuclear weapon.
-However, the IAEA report also said Iran had enriched uranium to only about 4%, and not to 4.8% as Iran has claimed (90% is needed for a weapon), and the NIE says that Iran still faces significant bottlenecks in enrichment.
-The IAEA report added that Iran has admitted to testing a new generation of centrifuge design.
-Other experts focus on a so-called "point of no return," a point at which Iran has the expertise and proficiency to enrich uranium to weapons grade levels.
+IAEA Director El Baradei said on April 18, 2008 that Iran is now running about 3,300 centrifuges, considered a threshold number that could allow Iran to enrich enough uranium for a nuclear weapon.
+However, IAEA reports have said Iran had enriched uranium to only about 4% (90% is needed for a weapon), and that Iran still faces significant bottlenecks in enrichment.
+El Baradei's comments came about one week after Ahmadinejad said that Iran had begun installing an additional 6,000 centrifuges at its Natanz site.
+The February 22, 2008, IAEA report added, and press photos of an Ahmadinejad visit to Natanz in April 2008 show, that Iran is also testing a new generation of centrifuge design ("IR-2").
+The IAEA report added that Iran had not addressed U.S. allegations that it had, prior to 2003, a nuclear weapons effort, but Iran reportedly agreed in April 2008 to address IAEA concerns on this issue.

 At the same time, concerns continue over Russia's work, under a January 1995 contract, on an \$800 million nuclear power plant at Bushehr.
 Russia insisted that Iran sign an agreement under which Russia would provide reprocess the plant's spent nuclear material; that agreement was signed on February 28, 2005.
 The plant was expected to become operational in 2007, but Russia had insisted (including during President Putin's visit to Iran in October 2007) that Iran first comply with the U.N. resolutions discussed below.
 In November 2007, perhaps to signal disagreement with further pressure on Iran, Russia began taking steps to fuel the reactor and, on December 17, shortly after the release of the NIE, began shipping the fuel.
-As of January 27, 2008, Iran had received seven fuel shipments, virtually all it needs to become operational by June 2008.
+Iran has received at least seven fuel shipments, virtually all that is needed to become operational by June 2008.
 Iran says the fuel it is producing will be used for a second reactor planned for the Darkhovin area.
 As part of Russia's work with Iran, Russia has trained about 700 Iranian nuclear engineers.

-European Diplomatic Efforts in 2003 and 2004/Paris Agreement.
+Diplomatic Efforts in 2003 and 2004/Paris Agreement.
 In 2003, France, Britain, and Germany (the "EU-3") opened a separate diplomatic track to curb Iran's program.
 On October 21, 2003, Iran pledged, in return for peaceful nuclear technology, to (1) fully disclose its past nuclear activities, (2) to sign and ratify the "Additional Protocol" to the NPT (allowing for enhanced inspections), and (3) to suspend uranium enrichment activities.
-Iran signed the Additional Protocol on December 18, 2003, although the Majles has not yet ratified it.
+Iran signed the Additional Protocol on December 18, 2003, although the Majles has not ratified it.
 Iran abrogated the agreement after the IAEA reports of November 10, 2003, and February 24, 2004, stated that Iran had violated its NPT reporting obligations over an 18-year period.
 (The NIE released on December 3, 2007 appears to indicate that it was in conjunction with this October 2003 agreement with the EU-3 that Iran might have halted its covert nuclear weapons work.)